-- Birkbeck’s research excellence was confirmed in the most recent Research Excellence Framework (REF), which placed Birkbeck 30th in the UK for research, with 73% of our research rated world-leading or internationally excellent, and Sociology at Birkbeck was ranked 13th in the UK.
+- Birkbeck’s research excellence was confirmed in the 2021 Research Excellence Framework with 83% of our research rated world-leading or internationally excellent.

-- The Department of Geography's students come from a range of geographic and professional backgrounds, many (but not all) having research interests related to their employment.
-There are now around 15 research students currently undertaking a PhD or MPhil, some of which are linked to staff research projects, which means students benefit from the research infrastructure built up by the Department's major programmes.
+- Our students come from a range of geographic and professional backgrounds, many (but not all) having research interests related to their employment.
+There are now around 15 research students currently undertaking a PhD or MPhil, some of which are linked to staff research projects, which means students benefit from the research infrastructure built up by our major programmes in geography.

-- The Department provides excellent support for students and will do its best to help you succeed at your research.
-Most part-time research students only come to the Department for occasional meetings with their academic supervisors or for research seminars, and those who require computing or physical laboratory equipment can also come in the evenings or at weekends.
+- We provide excellent support for students and will do our best to help you succeed at your research.
+Most part-time research students only come to the College for occasional meetings with their academic supervisors or for research seminars, and those who require computing or physical laboratory equipment can also come in the evenings or at weekends.